 Al Ajmani graduated from Zayed University in 2016 with a BFA in Visual Arts and Applied Psychology.
 She currently works in Sharjah Art Foundation’s Community and Outreach Programme, organizing workshops, excursions, photowalks, and events to engage Sharjah’s community with artist exhibitions, location, and contemporary themes.
 She also teaches regular ceramic classes at Clay Corner Studio.

-Some of Al Ajmani’s notable exhibitions and other art-related public appearances include Made in Tashkeel at Tashkeel (2018), Vantage Point 6 at Sharjah Art Foundation (2018), Emirates Fine Arts Society’s 35th Annual Exhibition at Sharjah Art Museum (2018), Future Perfect Future exhibition at Al Serkal Avenue (2017), Markers & Makers exhibition in Manarat Al Saadiyat (2017), /4 (Out of Four) pilot round in Dubai Design District, twice runner-up for ADMAF’s Creativity Award (2015-2016), and first place winner of CDA’s Human Rights Short Film Competition (2014).
+Some of Al Ajmani’s notable exhibitions and other art-related public appearances include House of Failure at SIKKA Art Fair (2019), Made in Tashkeel at Tashkeel (2018), Emirates Fine Arts Society’s Annual Exhibition at Sharjah Art Museum (2018-2019), Vantage Point 6 at Sharjah Art Foundation (2018), Future Perfect Future exhibition at Al Serkal Avenue (2017), Markers & Makers exhibition in Manarat Al Saadiyat (2017), /4 (Out of Four) pilot round in Dubai Design District, twice runner-up for ADMAF’s Creativity Award (2015-2016), and first place winner of CDA’s Human Rights Short Film Competition (2014).